Last Updated on January 24, 2023 by Lawrence Berezin

 Here’s how you can win NYC parking tickets for double parking

-I was driving my wife to the doctor’s office, and double parked to let her exit the car.
-In the blink of an eye, a NYC parking ticket for double parking appeared on the windshield of my car.
+I drove my wife to the doctor’s office and double-parked to let her exit the car.
+In the blink of an eye, an NYC parking ticket for double parking appeared on the windshield of my car.

 Here’s another story.
-I was stopped for a red light in the middle lane of a roadway containing 3 traffic lanes in my direction.
-The lane to my right, which was located curbside, was filled with parked cars.
-I was stopped alongside one of the parked cars.
-Wham, bam, thank you warrior, I was issued a parking ticket for double parking.
+I stopped for a red light in the middle lane of a roadway containing three traffic lanes in my direction.
+To clarify, parked cars filled the lane located curbside.
+I stopped alongside one of the parked cars.
+Meanwhile, a Warrior stopped and wham, bam, thank you, and gave me a parking ticket for double parking.

 Why was I issued a parking ticket for double parking under these circumstances?

 I wrote an article for Larry’s Blog about the critical importance of learning the definitions of “parking ticket terms,”

 Looking at the definitions of key parking ticket terms.
 Here we go.